brucontrol/docs/docs/application/settings.md

 General settings control configuration, error reporting, updates, shutdown behavior, and logging:

 - **Configuration** — Select the active configuration.
 Create, rename, or delete configurations.
 Each configuration has its own workspaces, elements, and data.
 Changing configuration reloads the application.
 - **Error Reporting** — Enable or disable anonymous exception reporting.
 A unique reporting ID is shown for crash reports.
+See [Error Reporting](#error-reporting) below for details.
 - **Updates** — Toggle whether to check for beta updates instead of stable releases.
 - **Shutdown Behavior** — When enabled (`disableAllOnShutdown`), all hardware ports are sent disable commands before disconnecting during shutdown (manual or external signals such as SIGTERM).
 This is the default behavior referenced when using the Shutdown dialog's "Close Ports & Shutdown" option.
 - **Logging** — Configure which log domains are recorded and at what level.
 There are 10 logging domains: